eagle-io/docs/source/topics/user_preferences/index.rst

 Within each Workspace, you will see a list of Notification Categories specific to the Workspace.
-Use the SMS/Email checkboxes to set your preferences on what types of notifications you would like to receive for each Category.
+Use the SMS, Email & Voice checkboxes to set your preferences on what types of notifications you would like to receive for each Category.

 .. note::
 	You must also be subscribed to the individual Nodes you would like to receive the notifications for.
 See :ref:`Subscribe to Nodes <subscribe-nodes>` for full details.
+A valid phone number must also be provided in order to receive SMS & Voice notifications.

 .. only:: not latex